NodixBlockchain/grammar/README.md

 function make_app_tx

-	output : tx->"txid" as hash
+	set : tx->"txid" as hash

 	call new_transaction on tx